About the Local Offer

 Our Local Offer has been developed working with children and young people, parents and carers, schools, health services and voluntary organisations.

 We want all children and young people to have a good start in life.
-Some children and young people have special educational needs and these differing needs mean varied levels of support are required at different times.
+Some children and young people have special educational needs and these differing needs mean varying levels of support are required at different times.
 We aim to provide a range of support so that children and young people with special educational needs can be educated and enjoy social opportunities alongside their peers, in their local community.

 Definition of Special Education Needs or Disabilities (SEND)